niemilau/summerschool/parallel-io/hdf5-self-study/README.md

 ### Case study: `hdf5-write-matrix`

 Have a look at the example program (C++ or Fortran) in [`hdf5-write-matrix`](hdf5-write-matrix/).
 This program creates a contiguous 1D array and writes it to an HDF5 file as a 2D dataset (a common way of implementing multidimensional arrays is to use a large 1D array and simply interpret it as N-dimensional).
-A metadata field is also written using an `double` attribute.
+A metadata field is also written using a `double` attribute.

 Ensure you understand the concepts and order of HDF5 operations in the example program.

 ## Parallel write with HDF5 and MPI

+The HDF5 development library can be compiled with MPI support to allow many MPI processes to operate on shared HDF5 files.
+In the API, parallel access to HDF5 files is configured at the time of file creation or opening (`H5Fcreate()` or `H5Fopen()`) using the "file access property" argument to the function call.
+So far we have bypassed this argument by setting it to `H5P_DEFAULT`; in many cases the default behavior is indeed sufficient, but for parallel I/O we must configure the file access manually.